Pie Ranch cultivates a healthy and just food system from seed to table through food education, farmer training, and regional partnerships.

 Benjamin Olson is a senior attorney at Intel Corporation and responsible for structuring and negotiating acquisitions, divestitures and joint ventures, and managing a large team of contributing stakeholders.
 Prior to joining Intel, Ben was a corporate associate at the law firm of Morrison & Foerster LLP, where his practice focused on M&A, venture financings and general corporate legal matters.
 Ben earned a BA in History from the University of California, San Diego, and a J.D. from the University of California, Davis.

 Pie Ranch is supported by a diverse and talented group of contracted staff.
 Alexandra Villegas, Ivette Vega, and Võ Hải head up the youth program team for our partner schools, Pescadero, Mission and Oceana High.
 The youth coordinators teach youth in these schools about sustainable food systems, food justice and help facilitate field trips to the farm.
 All three youth coordinators assist in the marketing and distribution of our CSA program.
-Emil Hansgen manages the animal wing of Pie Ranch while Sam Lipshultz assists Debbie with production.
+Emil Hansgen and Sam Lipshultz assist Debbie with production, education, both with the public and with our partner schools and apprentices, marketing as well as animal husbandry.
 Tamar Ingber is the farm stand manager and helps stock our produce shelves, handles customer service and managing bulk orders for Pie Ranch.

 APPRENTICES 2014–2015 SEASON